 What is GeneSight testing?

 GeneSight testing helps healthcare providers make better informed decisions around the medications they prescribe to their patients.
-This test analyzes a person’s genetic makeup, and then provides information around how exactly one person’s genes will influence how they respond to various medications.
+This test analyzes a person’s genetic makeup, and then provides information regarding how one person’s genes will influence how they respond to various medications.

 How does GeneSight testing work?